antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 designed to be fully self-contained.
 So for the future, we're more likely to leverage this capability for experimentation and previewing.

 **Splitting .NET Standard from .NET Core**.
-To address these issues we've divorced the portability mechanism from .NET Core.
+In order to be able to evolve .NET Core independently from other platforms we've divorced the portability mechanism from .NET Core.
 The .NET Standard is an independent reference assembly that is simply implemented by all .NET platforms, but each of the platforms uses a different set of reference assemblies and thus can freely add new APIs in whatever cadence they choose.
 We can then, after the fact, make decisions around which of these APIs are added to .NET Standard and thus should become universally available.

 Separating portability from .NET Core helps us to speed up development of .NET Core and makes experimentation of newer features much simpler.
 Instead of